Tenth Sunday after Pentecost

 Adult and Elementary

 Originally from Arkansas, Patrick Christopher Kangrga began in ministry by serving two years as a member of the Episcopal Service Corps in Maryland and in Massachusetts.
-After this he began a lay-professional journey with positions at parish and diocesan levels in New York and New Jersey.
-Most recently he has served as the Associate for Youth Ministries at Trinity Church in Menlo Park, California.
+His lay-professional journey has included roles at the parish and diocesan levels in New York, New Jersey and California.
+Currently he serves as Director of Youth Ministries at St. James' Episcopal Church in Jackson, Mississippi.
 He has primarily served youth with a short stint into ministry with children.

 Read: Hebrews 11:29-12:2